Supporting resident-centered, equitable and viable solutions

 - Nonprofit / 501(c)(3) status

-- Mission and values alignment
+- Value and mission alignment

 - Sound and thoughtful approach to addressing at least one of our strategic priorities